Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Mandu can be prepared and consumed in any way one desires.
 It can be steamed, pan-fried, boiled, or deep-fried and incorporated into many recipes.

-They are substantial enough to be eaten as a meal but also lavish as a snack, appetizer, or banchan.
+They are substantial enough for a meal but also luxurious as a snack, appetizer, or banchan.
 Mandu tastes best when paired with dipping sauce and a side of Kimchi.

 22. Chimaek (치맥)

-Korean fried chicken is double-fried, which results in a crunchier flavor and less greasy skin, resulting in an overall improved flavor.
+Korean fried chicken is double-fried, which yields a crunchier exterior and less greasy skin, resulting in an overall improved flavor.

 Because of Korea’s dedicated drinking culture, Chimaek is preferred over eating chicken or drinking alcohol alone and is a popular order among Korean youth.